-Have a look at this example built using a locator maintained by the City of St. Paul, Minnesota.
+The example above was built using a locator maintained by the City of St. Paul, Minnesota.
 The first step in creating an app like this is discovering the desired locator.
 Many locators can be found in ArcGIS Online by searching for locator in the Tools category.
 (1277 Madison St is an address in St. Paul if you're looking to try the locator.)

-Once you’ve identified the ArcGIS Server REST endpoint of your desired locator, incorporating it into your app involves modifying the Search widget’s sources property.
+Once you've identified the ArcGIS Server REST endpoint of your desired locator, incorporating it into your app involves modifying the Search widget’s sources property.
 In my example, I included only the St. Paul locator, but as the property name implies, you can wire the widget up to multiple locators (e.g., you might have locators available for adjacent jurisdictions).
+The widget is designed such that Esri's World Geocoding service is included as a source by default.
+I've disabled that behavior by setting the includeDefaultSources property to false.
 We’ll see a multi-source example later in the lesson.

-As explained in the SDK, the Search widget can have its sources property set to a LocatorSource, FeatureLayerSource, or some combination of the two.
-Looking at the LocatorSource documentation, you’ll notice that a LocatorSource object has some of the same properties mentioned on the previous page (e.g., popupEnabled).
+As explained in the SDK, the Search widget can have its sources property set to a LocatorSearchSource, FeatureLayerSearchSource, or some combination of the two.
+Looking at the LocatorSearchSource documentation, you’ll notice that a LocatorSearchSource object has some of the same properties mentioned on the previous page (e.g., popupEnabled).
 While perhaps a bit confusing, this duplication allows for having different settings for these properties on a source-by-source basis.
 For example, you might have a reason to disable popups for one of your widget’s sources, but enable them for another.

 From there, because the widget provides just a single text box, you’ll want to look for matches against the locator field that is labeled as the Single Line Address Field in the REST Services Directory.
 In the case of the St. Paul service, that field is called SingleLine.